 About This Program

 The information in this program outline is provided by the program representative and edited by the CEBC staff.
-Project Connect has been rated by the CEBC in the area of: Reunification.
+Project Connect has been rated by the CEBC in the area of: Reunification Programs.

-Target Population: High-risk, substance-affected families involved in the child welfare system.
-Family risks may include the following: Poly-substance abuse and dependence, domestic violence, child abuse and neglect, criminal involvement and behavior, poverty, inappropriate housing, lack of education, poor employment skills, and impaired parenting.
-Most of the families served are ethnically diverse, have a low household income, and are headed by single mothers.
+Target Population: High-risk, substance-affected families involved in the child welfare system that may experience poly-substance abuse and dependence, domestic violence, child abuse and neglect, criminal involvement and behavior, poverty, inappropriate housing, lack of education, poor employment skills, impaired parenting, low household income, or single parent household

 For children/adolescents ages: 0 – 17